bamidev/browser-window/docs/GETTING-STARTED.md

 *Pros:*
 * Is available on all major platforms: Windows, MacOS, Linux (although MacOS support in _BrowserWindow_ needs some work).
-If you want the exact same behavior of your app on all platforms, CEF is recommended.
+If you want the exact same behavior of your app on all these platforms, CEF is recommended.
-* The cookie API of _BrowserWindow_ is supported.
+* Supports the cookie API.
 * Supports the most event types.

 *Cons:*